 Advocate for Persons with Disabilities consultation

-Provide feedback on the priorities that will inform the mandate of the new Advocate for Persons with Disabilities.
+Albertans feedback will help inform the mandate and priorities for the new Advocate for Persons with Disabilities.

 Ministry responsible: Community and Social Services